yeokm1/yeokm1.github.io-hugo/content/post/2020/08/adding-chinese-support-to-my-blog/index.md

 images: ["/2020/08/adding-chinese-support-to-my-blog/images/title-post-capture.png"]
 ---

 I've been working in a Chinese tech company for some months now.
-I realised I needed improve my command of technical Chinese rather than taking the easy way out of using the English terms when communicating with my Chinese colleagues.
+I realised I needed to improve my command of technical Chinese rather than taking the easy way out of using the English terms when communicating with my Chinese colleagues.

 The only way to improve is to use it more often but technical Chinese is rarely utilised and understood outside the working environment of a Chinese tech company in Singapore.
 Therefore there are limited opportunities to improve in this area.

 Since I write on quite a lot of technical stuff, I thought one way to improve my usage of technical Chinese is by writing bilingual blog posts.
 To do that, I'll first have to adjust my blog to have multilingual support。

+(Check out the Chinese version of this post [here](/zh/2020/08/添加中文支持/).)

 <!--more-->

-My blog uses the Hugo static site generator so the first step is to head to [Hugo's web site](https://gohugo.io/content-management/multilingualhe/) to read up on how I should proceed.
+My blog uses the Hugo static site generator so the first step is to head to [Hugo's web site](https://gohugo.io/content-management/multilingual/) to read up on how I should proceed.

 ## 1. Adjust site configuration